ethanavatar/notidoro/README.md

 # notidoro

-A command line pomodoro timer that sends desktop notifications on each interval.
+A command line Pomodoro timer that sends desktop notifications on each interval.

 ## Contents
 - [TODO List](#todo-list)